PLANTING & CARE INSTRUCTIONS

 IMPORTANT PLEASE READ IMMEDIATELY TO ENSURE THE LIVE GUARANTEE

 When you first receive your new plants, they may seem a bit dehydrated, having used their stored moisture during shipping.
-Remove the plants from the bag immediately, float the plants in a shady area of the pond or put them in trays of pond water in the shade.
-Keeping the plants wet and in the shade will help them replenish moisture and adjust to the sun, wind and outdoor temperatures.
-Use buckets of pond water on the shady side of your home to acclimate plants over 2-3 days before going into full sun.
-KEEP STEMS AND UNDERSIDES OF THE LILY PADS IN WATER!
-For planting details on each variety of plant, see directions below.
-For an extended guarantee you MUST report anything you feel is in less than good condition upon arrival with photos and we will gladly and immediately extend our guarantee.
+Remove the plants from the bag immediately, float the plants in a shady area of the pond or put them in trays or buckets of pond water in the shade.
+Acclimate plants over 2-3 days before putting them out in the full sun.
+KEEP STEMS AND UNDERSIDES OF THE LILYPADS IN WATER!
+Keeping the plants wet and, in the shade will help them replenish moisture and adjust to the sun, wind and outdoor temperatures.

-TADPOLES & POND SNAILS: Snails, remove from bag and release in pond.
-Tadpoles add a little pond water to bag for 2–3 minutes, in shady area, then release into the pond.
+POND SNAILS: Remove Snails from bag and release them in pond.
 DO NOT let the bags sit in the hot, direct sun!

 SUBMERGED PLANTS: Submerged plants should be placed in the pond immediately upon receiving them.
-They may be planted in a plant basket of very small 1/8” pea gravel, no larger.
+They may be planted in a plant basket of small 1/8” pea gravel, no larger.
 When using weights, simply wrap the anchor around the base of the bunched plants and toss them into the pond.
-Submerged plants Anacharis, Cabomba, Vallisneria and Hornwort can be submerged to a depth of 1-4 feet.
-Submerged plants that are emergent, (Bacopa, Ludwigia, Mermaid, etc.) should be no deeper than 4-24 inches.
+Submerged plants Anacharis, Cabomba, Vallisneria and Hornwort can be submerged to a depth of 1-3 feet.
+Plants that are emergent, (Bacopa, Ludwigia, Mermaid, etc.) should be no deeper than 4-24”

 IMPORTANT: REPORT ANY PLANTS THAT ARRIVE IN LESS THAN GOOD CONDITION UPON ARRIVAL WITHIN 24 HOURS WITH PHOTOS.
 Email Us the Photos, your name, order number and your concerns to: pondplantsonline@yahoo.com